English, Sport

 References

 Bairner, A., 2008.
-Sport, nationalism and globalisation: Relevance, impact, consequences.
-Hitotsubashi journal of arts and sciences49(1), pp.43-53.
+Sport, nationalism, and globalization: Relevance, impact, consequences.
+Hitotsubashi Journal of Arts and Sciences, 49(1), pp.43-53.

 Billings, A.C., Angelini, J.R. and Wu, D., 2011.
 Nationalistic notions of the superpowers: Comparative analyses of the American and Chinese telecasts in the 2008 Beijing Olympiad.
 Journal of Broadcasting & Electronic Media55(2), pp.251-266.

 Nauright, J., 2004.
-Global games: culture, political economy and sport in the globalised world of the 21st century.
+Global games: culture, political economy and sport in the globalized world of the 21st century.
 Third World Quarterly25(7), pp.1325-1336.

 Persson, E. and Petersson, B., 2014.
-Political mythmaking and the 2014 Winter Olympics in Sochi: Olympism and the Russian great power myth.
+Political mythmaking and the 2014 Winter Olympics in Sochi: Olympism and the Russian Great Power Myth.
 East European Politics30(2), pp.192-209.

 Wong, L.L. and Trumper, R., 2002.
 Global celebrity athletes and nationalism: Fútbol, hockey, and the representation of the nation.
 Journal of Sport and Social Issues26(2), pp.168-194.